openshift-labs/lab-couchbase-operator/README.md

 Deleting the Workshop
 ---------------------

+Before deleting anything, close any browser windows running a workshop session.
+Then wait up to 10 minutes to allow sessions to timeout and the projects created for the sessions to be deleted.

-To delete the running workshop environment run:
+To delete the spawner then run:

 ```
 ./scripts/delete-spawner.sh